N umber 534 Montgomery Street

 The actress in the movie playing the woman with the false name who is lying to Sam Spade is

-Mary Astor, whose last name is used by Irene, also using a false name and lying to Chandler.
+Mary Astor.
+Her last name is used by Irene, who is also using a false name and lying to

 ~ And of course, the book jacket at the beginnng of the episode is the jacket from The Maltese Falcon.